· Operations

 How automated pen test reports work

-Raw scanner output is useless to an auditor.
+Raw scanner output is basically useless to an auditor.
 They don’t want to read 400 lines of JSON from Nuclei.
 They want a professional document that maps findings to risk categories, references industry standards, and shows you’re taking the results seriously.

 This is where AI earns its keep.
 After each monthly scan, the raw results from all five tools land in a structured directory: